Retinoids

 • After another 2 weeks, apply every night.

 If you experience any redness or irritation, it is necessary to reduce the frequency of your topical retinoid usage.
 Once the irritation has reduced, return to gradually increasing the frequency of retinoid use until it is tolerated.
-If necessary, also reduce the usage of alpha-hydroxy acid (AHA) products like Defy in order to increase your retinoid frequency.
+If necessary, also reduce the usage of alpha-hydroxy acid (AHA) products in order to increase your retinoid frequency.
 It is possible to burn your skin with excessive usage so you must carefully monitor your skin at all times when using topical retinoids.
-As your skin gets accustomed to the retinols, you may progress to the next strength.
+As your skin gets accustomed to the retinoids, you may progress to the next strength.
 Flakiness is normal and you should persist with usage if this occurs.

 Retinoids should be ceased if you are planning on pregnancy or if pregnant or breast-feeding.
-Although the topical absorption has not proven to be significant, it is prudent to avoid retinoids during the term of your pregnancy/lactation.
+Although the topical absorption has not proven significant, it is prudent to avoid retinoids during your pregnancy/lactation.
+Overall, retinoids are a very important topical agent that can help acne, but also those who do not have acne and want to improve skin quality and texture.